Alexander Mackenzie Fraser

-Lieutenant General Alexander Mackenzie Fraser (1758 – 13 September 1809) was a British General.
-He was known as Mackenzie until he took additional name of Fraser in 1803.
+Lieutenant-General Alexander Mackenzie Fraser (born Alexander Mackenzie; 1758 – 13 September 1809) was a British General.
+He took the additional name of Fraser in 1803.

 Family and early life

 The family of Fraser of Castle Fraser, in Aberdeenshire, Scotland are descended, on the female side, from the Honorable Sir Simon Fraser of Inverallochy, second son of Simon, eighth Lord Lovat, but on the male side their name is Mackenzie.